isomerpages/govtech-gobusiness/_FAQ/1ge1-wedding.md

 You may do your pre-wedding photo shoots on a separate day from your solemnization.
 Please check directly with the wedding photographer on the Safe Management Measures that must be adhered to.

 #### **26. Can we hire a photographer to take photos of my wedding dinner/reception, and can the photographer take photos of guests at each table by adhering to the 1 metre distancing?**
 Yes, you can hire a photographer to take photos of the wedding reception.
 A 1-metre distance between the photographer and the subject(s) of photography must be maintained at all times.
 However, there must be no intermingling between the wedding party and guests (i.e. table-to-table photos should be avoided).
-Masks may be removed momentarily for photo-taking, and should be put on immediately after.
+Masks may be removed momentarily for photo-taking, and must be put on immediately after.

 #### **27. Can the bride and groom stand/ sit on the stage and take photos with the wedding party of 20?
 Can masks be removed momentarily for this?**
 Yes, they can mingle and take photos with one another within the wedding party of 20 persons (including the bride and groom).
 For photo-taking, at least one-metre safe distancing must be observed between the wedding party and other groups, as well as between groups, at all times.